phpdocker-io/base-images/README.md

 In order to avoid breaking existing setups, we'll continue pushing the same build to the old locations, in addition to the new one.
 We'll do this until they go EOL and we stop building them at all.

-Starting with php 8.1, we'll only publish to the new location
+Starting with php 8.1, we'll only publish to the new location.

 Example: